LABR2021/LABR2021.github.io/index.md

 ### GES687- Advanced GIS Class

 ### These are the maps I made for the final project of GES687 class.
 The maps shows the relationship between race/ethnicity and educational attainment in Puerto Rico.
-Each map contains a link to a project page; the page shows how I made the project and saved the information.
+The first map of each section contains a link to a project page; the page shows how I made the project and saved the information.

 #### Single Variable Maps
 [<img src="images/Official Estimates Black PR.jpg?raw=true"/>](Final Project GES687/sample_pagefp.md)